php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 Implementations MAY contain additional features and MAY differ in how they are implemented.

-For example implementations, see [Psr4AutoloaderTest.php](Psr4AutoloaderTest.php).
-Example implementations MUST NOT be regarded as part of the specification; they are examples only, and may change at any time.
+For example implementations, please see [the relevant wiki page][].
+Example implementations MUST NOT be regarded as part of the specification.
+They are examples only, and MAY change at any time.

+[the relevant wiki page]: https://github.com/php-fig/fig-standards/wiki/PSR-4-Example-Implementations